bgusach/australis/README.md

 These are the conventions you have to learn:

-- Properties containing a dash can be defined in camelCase and they will be automatically transformed to dashed form.
-For instance `minWidth` will result in `min-width`

 - If an object is defined within an object, it is understood as nesting and results in merging the selectors or the at-rules if possible (only at-rules `@media`, `@document` or `@supports` are merged).
 The merging always has an "and" meaning.
 Therefore if `.class2` is nested within `.class1`, the selector for the declaration block defined within `.class2` will be `.class1 .class2`.
 Same goes for at-rules although these will be bubbled up and show up before the normal selectors.

+- Properties containing a dash can be defined in camelCase and they will be automatically transformed to dashed form.
+For instance `minWidth` will result in `min-width`

+- If a property contains a comment in the form `/* comment */`, the comment itself will be not be in the output

 Then, to generate the style sheet, just call `sierra path/to/style.css.js`, optionally passing an output path as well.

-While the previously explained is the core of `sierra` and it is enough to get the ball rolling, there are a few tools defined in the module that will help you with typical CSS tasks.
+While the previously explained is the core of `sierra` and it is enough to get the ball rolling, there are a few tools defined in the `tools` module that will help you with typical CSS tasks.
 Those are described in the API section

 ## Install